Not A Member Yet?

 A woman’s ejaculate comes from the Skene’s glands, popularly known as the female prostate, located at the lower end of the urethra on the upper vaginal wall.
 (That’s right… women have a prostate, too!)

-Several ducts called paraurethral glands feed the fluid into the urethral canal located inside the spongy mound with ridges called the G-Spot.
-When this area is stimulated and she gets aroused, the paraurethral glands fill with fluid and become engorged with blood.
+Several ducts called paraurethral glands feed the fluid into the urethral canal inside the spongy mound with G-Spot ridges.
+When this area is stimulated and she gets aroused, the paraurethral glands fill with fluid and engorge with blood.
 When she has a squirting orgasm, her fluids travel through the urethral canal.

 But don’t be fooled—just because fluid comes from the bladder does not mean it’s pee.

 Don’t believe it?
 Want proof?
-You HAVE to see this video by science-geek, sexpert __________ who set out to PROVE female ejaculate isn’t pee.
+You HAVE to see this video by science-geek sexpert ______, who set out to PROVE female ejaculation isn’t pee.

-Click Here To Get the eBook And Get The Answer to “Can All Women Squirt?”⇐ Squirt Isn’t Pee!
+Click Here To Get the eBook and Watch The “Asparagus Proof” Squirting Video ⇐ Squirt Isn’t Pee!
 Here’s Undeniable PROOF

-The design of her urethra is quite remarkable; it has a “valve” of sorts that prevents her ejaculate from mixing with her pee.
+The design of her urethra is quite remarkable; it has a “valve” that prevents her ejaculate from mixing with her pee.

-Just like a man both urinate and ejaculates from his urethra that runs down his penis, he doesn’t pee when he ejaculates.
+Just like a man urinates and ejaculates from his urethra that runs down his penis, he doesn’t pee when he ejaculates.

-In certain studies, women were catheterized and had their bladders completely orgasm.
+In certain studies, women who were catheterized had their bladders completely orgasm.
 Although the fluid came from the bladder, it was not urine.

-A woman may ejaculate by consciously pushing the fluid out or she may squirt involuntarily.
-Some women ejaculate once during a session of lovemaking, others do several times.
+A woman may ejaculate by consciously pushing the fluid out or squirt involuntarily.
+Some women ejaculate once during a lovemaking session, and others do several times.

 Her fluid can dribble, gush, spurt, or squirt out of her vagina.
-Think of a garden hose with multiple settings and you’ll get a sense of how variable women’s anatomy can be.
+Think of a garden hose with multiple settings, and you’ll understand how variable women’s anatomy can be.
 Some women release a few drops, others a cupful or more.
 We know one woman who can fill a quart-sized Ball jar with female ejaculate!

 As stated above, squirting orgasms are every woman’s birthright.
-But this wet, wonderful body-miracle is elusive for some.
-One of the most asked questions is: “How many women really DO ejaculate when they orgasm?”
+But this wet, wonderful body miracle is elusive for some.
+One of the most asked questions is: “How many women ejaculate when they orgasm?”

 Here’s what our survey of over 1,700+ women from different age groups revealed: